Articles on

 What can be more false and beguiling than the fond fancy that prevails among many in direct contradiction of Christ, that, while the life is absorbed in the struggle for riches, the heart is not there but true to Him?
 (On 1 Timothy 6:9-10 by W. Kelly)

 To fall into temptation is quite different from being tempted.
 It is trying; but blessed is he that endures temptation.
 The Lord Himself knows what sore temptations mean, none so much.
-For as God cannot be tempted by evil things, and Himself tempts no one thus, neither was the Second Man, however the first was at once to his own rain, and that of the race, unto God's dishonor.
+For as God cannot be tempted by evil things, and Himself tempts no one thus, neither was the Second Man, however the first was at once to his own ruin, and that of the race, unto God's dishonor.
 (On 1 Timothy 6:9-10 by W. Kelly)

 It is hard in that chase to avoid deceit here, dissimulation there, hard words and ways to one, soft to another, taking selfish advantage of men and things and times, without account of heart or circumstances, and still less of Christ before God.
 (On 1 Timothy 6:9-10 by W. Kelly)

-it is hardly exact, I think, to say "the" root, though one knows what has been pleaded on its behalf; because "the" implies naturally an exclusive force, and the love of money, deep and wide as it may be, is not the only root, of all men's evils.
-But our language hardly admits of a simply anarthrous usage like the Greek (On 1 Timothy 6:9-10 by W. Kelly)
+It is hardly exact, I think, to say "the" root, though one knows what has been pleaded on its behalf; because "the" implies naturally an exclusive force, and the love of money, deep and wide as it may be, is not the only root, of all men's evils.
+But our language hardly admits of a simply anarthrous usage like the Greek.
+(On 1 Timothy 6:9-10 by W. Kelly)

 The desire to be rich was the path of snares and temptation, of foolish and hurtful lusts.
 (1 Timothy 6 by J.N.
 Darby)